-10 – Bad Lighting
+10. Bad Lighting

 All too often, photos are taken on compact cameras and DSLRs in inadequate lighting conditions.
 Lighting is key to taking a good photo.
-I know it sounds obvious but a photo really is only a collection of light; this has to be good.
+I know it sounds obvious but a photo really is only a collection of light.
+It has to be good.

-Pop up flashes tend to cast a very harsh light over your subject, flattening the image.
+Pop-up flashes tend to cast a very harsh light over your subject, flattening the image.
 Instead, off-camera flashes, which can be rotated to point to a wall or ceiling, have the ability to create much more natural light.

 These also cast shadows over the subject but in places where shadows would usually be, giving them a lot more depth and making the whole photo look more natural.

-9 – You’re Making Excuses
+9. You’re Making Excuses

-I made myself take a photo anyway and I actually think it’s a lot stronger than it would have been with my other lens; I had to think more carefully about the photo I was taking and how I could get something interesting into the frame.
+I made myself take a photo anyway and I actually think it’s a lot stronger than it would have been with my other lens.
+I had to think more carefully about the photo I was taking and how I could get something interesting into the frame.

 Stop making excuses and instead give yourself a challenge.

-8 – Wrong White Balance
+8. Using the Wrong White Balance

-7 – Motion Blur
+7. Motion Blur

 Shooting in low light often requires you to make certain compromises such as having to use a high ISO.
 One compromise that you can’t allow is motion blur as it renders your photos unusable.

-Raise your shutter speed so that it’s at least the same as your focal length:
+Raise your shutter speed so that it’s at least the same as your focal length.

-For example, if you’re shooting using a 50mm lens on a crop sensor, your focal length is effectively 75mm, so your shutter speed should be 1/75 of a second or higher
+For example, if you’re shooting using a 50mm lens on a crop sensor, your focal length is effectively 75mm, so your shutter speed should be 1/75 of a second or higher.

-6 – Bad Depth of Field
+6. Bad Depth of Field

-Shallow depth of field has it’s creative uses but it doesn’t hold a place in every photo.
+Shallow depth of field has its creative uses but it doesn’t hold a place in every photo.
 Your photos will start to look the same and therefore cease to impress.

-5 – Shooting at the Wrong Time
+5. Shooting at the Wrong Time

 If you’re struggling to capture a scene that looks really good during the day, it’s probably because your eyes can adjust the

 Anything that’s not adding to a photo is taking away from it.

 Think about what you’re photographing before you take it.
 Ask yourself if that object/person adds anything to this photo?

 More often than not, when I ask myself this question, I end up altering my camera’s angle to take a much more interesting shot.

-3 – You’re Trying to Impress Others
+3. You’re Trying to Impress Others

 Shoot what you like, not what you think others will like, or you’ll never be happy.

 You know what looks good, which means that you can picture a realistic target image.
-This mindset makes it much easier to obtain pleasing results than if you are trying to impress to the masses and, at the end of the day, you’ll be happy with your photos.
+This mindset makes it much easier to obtain pleasing results than if you are trying to impress the masses and, at the end of the day, you’ll be happy with your photos.

-2 – Poor Composition
+2. Poor Composition

-If you’re not too familiar with composition, try at least to follow the rule of thirds: any key factors of your image should line up within a third of the way in from any side of the photo (horizontally and/or vertically).
+If you’re not too familiar with composition, at least try to follow the rule of thirds—any key factors of your image should line up within a third of the way in from any side of the photo (horizontally and/or vertically).

-One thing that bugs me about photos found on Facebook is how they’re often framed poorly; a group of people in one corner with lots of dead space above and to the side of the photo.
+One thing that bugs me about photos found on Facebook is how they’re often framed poorly—a group of people in one corner with lots of dead space above and to the side of the photo.

 Think hard about what you want to include in a photo and wait for the right moment to capture it.

-1 – Too Much Photoshop
+1. Too Much Photoshop

-I’m all for a bit of post-processing but, when it’s overdone and on every photo, it looks pretty terrible.
+I’m all for a bit of post-processing, but when it’s overdone and on every photo, it looks pretty terrible.

-Purposely overexposing a photo; adding fake lens flare; going black and white for no reason, and too much contrast will detract from what could be a very good photo.
+Purposely overexposing a photo, adding fake lens flare, going black and white for no reason, and too much contrast will detract from what could be a very good photo.